AzimovS/auto-scalers-energy-consumption/installation instruction.md

 # wait for all the monitoring pods to be running
 kubectl get po -n monitoring -w
 ```

+> This deployment can take 10-15 minutes to provision.

 Assign the `carbon-aware-keda-operator-metrics-reader` cluster role to the Prometheus operator.
 This allows the Prometheus operator to scrape from the Carbon Aware KEDA Operator's namespace.